Information about the cultivated plant species pages

 Included under this term are not only true synonyms but misapplied names and spelling variants.

-We have followed a general pattern of capitalising the first word but not the second, e.g. Velvet bushwillow.
+In the English names, we have followed a general pattern of capitalising the first word but not the second, e.g. Velvet bushwillow.
 In a few, rare, cases, we have done something different if the result so produced is ridiculous for some reason.

 A subjective impression, using the following simple scale: common, frequent, occasional, local, rare.